 Let’s say your business helps other businesses solve their freight and logistics shipping needs and you provide managed transportation services for your clients.

-These folks may already realize they need help managing their freight solutions and are interested in a list of the best vendors.
+These folks may already realize they need help to manage their freight solutions and are interested in a list of the best vendors.

 How do you think they will search for businesses of your kind?

-Let's say you sell camping equipment.
-Whether as a local business or an e-commerce site, it doesn't matter; you could write best of articles until you're old and grey.
-Every line of product you sell, you can write best of lists for.
+Let’s say you sell camping equipment.
+Whether as a local business or an ecommerce site, it doesn’t matter; you could write “best of” articles until you’re old and grey.
+For every line of product you sell, you can write “best of” lists.

 And, you can get as broad or granular as you want.

-And don't get too caught up on using the word best.
-There's lots of other superlative adjectives people would use to search:
+And don’t get too caught up in using the word best.
+There are lots of other superlative adjectives people would use to search: